 Don't continue on the single track on the other side of the road (that's the way you'll come back).
 Instead, turn left onto the gravel road and follow it for another 600 metres until you'll emerge out into an open area near the monster bridge.
 You'll see a set of dirt jumps in front of you on your left and up on the hill on your right you should a couple of flat areas where buildings used to be and also plenty of single track wending its way up the hill.

 The cross country trail heads up the gully between the dirt jumps (on your left) and the open area (on your right).
 You'll know you've gone the right way if you have the (usually dry) creek on your right and you find yourself climbing some switchbacks (the Green Core Climb) after about a hundred metres.

-If you follow this, you will gain nearly 100 metres in altitude in just 1.6kms on some tough track (it's marked green, but I think it's tough), and then you'll plunge down and lose all of this height in about 500 metres (Clarence XC descent).
+If you follow this, you will gain nearly 100 metres in altitude in just 1.6kms on some tough track, and then you'll plunge down and lose all of this height in about 500 metres (Clarence XC descent).
 I would only recommend this section for fitter, intermediate riders.
-For beignner riders, keep your eyes open on your right at about the second switchback and you'll see a cutoff that drops down into the creek essentially bypassing this section as you can come down the Clarence XC Descent at the end of this loop anyway.
+For beginner riders you can bypass this section by following the now signed exit to your right onto the Clarence XC track before starting to climb up the hill.